Ghost kitchen, virtual restaurant, cloud kitchen…

 Together, these cloud restaurants and delivery services are taking the dining world by storm.

-Whether you’re preparing your delivery-only fare in the kitchen of your own restaurant as a side gig, expanding into new territory using a commercial kitchen like Kitchen United, or renting kitchen space from an existing restaurant, you’ve got a unique opportunity ahead of you.
+Whether you’re working on a business plan to prepare delivery-only fare in the kitchen of your own restaurant as a side gig, expanding into new territory using a commercial kitchen like Kitchen United, or renting kitchen space from an existing restaurant, you’ve got a unique opportunity ahead of you.

 The food delivery industry is showing substantial growth.
 According to Statista, food delivery revenue in the U.S. was around $30 billion in 2015.
 Forbes predicts that by 2025 – a scant 10 years later – the industry will be worth $200 billion.
 That’s a jump of 567%.